 Right next to the parking lot is a .1 mile trail to the start of the grove.

-I did not have a zoom lens, and they were far away so the pictures are not amazing, but they do show the sheer amount of butterflies.
+I did not have a zoom lens, and they were far away, so the pictures are not amazing, but they do show the sheer amount of butterflies.

 The volunteers have set up a bunch of telescopes that are arranged right on the best places to see the butterflies.
 Here is a shot I tried to take through the lens with my camera.
-When you look through the telescopes, you will be blown away by how much you can see.
+When you look through the telescopes, you will be blown away by how many you can see.

 They also have a bathroom and a small gift shop with butterfly-related gifts.

 You can spend as much or as little time as you want here.
 The trails are not very long, but they have talks with the volunteers and a small gift shop as well.
-This area is really worth checking out with the whole family if you are in the area when the butterflies are as well.
+This area is worth checking out with the whole family if you are in the area when the butterflies are as well.
 Let me know what you think in the comments.